werner-scholtz/kalender/README.md

       // Once this function is complete the calendar will rebuild.
     },
+    onCreateEvent: (DateTimeRange dateTimeRange) {
+      // The dateTimeRange is the range that the user has selected.

+      // If the event was created by with a "drag" gesture then
+      // the dateTimeRange assigned here will be modified by the drag gesture before
+      // the onEventCreated function is called.

+      // Return the new calendar event.
+      return CalendarEvent(
+        dateTimeRange: dateTimeRange,
+        eventData: Event(
+          title: 'Event 1',
+          color: Colors.blue,
+        ),
+      );
+    }
-    onCreateEvent: (CalendarEvent<Event> calendarEvent) async {
+    onEventCreated: (CalendarEvent<Event> calendarEvent) async {
-      // The calendarEvent is a empty event and is not yet added to the list of events.
+      // The calendarEvent is the new event that was created.

       // This is a async function, so you can do any async work here.

-      // If you want to add the event to the calendar eventsController.addEvent(event);
+      // add the event to the eventsController. eventsController.addEvent(calendarEvent);

-      // Once this function completes the calendar will rebuild.
+      // Once this function is complete the calendar will rebuild.
     },
     onDateTapped: (DateTime date) {
       // The date is the date header that was tapped. see example for use case.